ship-it-afk/win11fix/README.md

 * **Portable & Web-Based:** Run the guide directly in your browser without installing heavy software.

 ![Win11Fix](./w11.png)
+A screenshot of Win11Fix
 ![AndroidFix](./af.png)
+A screenshot of AndroidFix

 ## 🛠 Installation (For Windows 11 User)
 If you want to run Win11Fix & AndroidFix locally: